lserman/maia/README.md

 end
 ```

 Create a Devices controller where you need it, which is most likely an API.
-The controller itself will be generated within your application so that
-Maia does not make any assumptions about your method of authentication, `respond_with` mimetypes, etc. The only requirement is that `current_user`
+The controller itself will be generated within your application so that Maia does not make any assumptions about your method of authentication, `respond_with` mimetypes, etc. The only requirement is that `current_user` exists and returns whatever model included `Maia::Model`.
-exists.

 Here's an example of getting setup with an API Devices controller that mobile apps can register with: